mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 - Easy to cache
 - Easy to test

-<sup>*</sup> Not valid for JavaScript because its neat [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)
-is non blocking.
+There are pure functional languages like ELM and Haskell where it isn't possible to mutate any value.
+JavaScript isn't one of them.
 Objects in JavaScript are mutable by default.
-As soon we use them, we lose all the benefits.
+As soon we use them, we lose all the above benefits.
 But there are multiple ways to use them like immutable primitives.

 The manual way
 ---